 The demilitarised area, two kilometres on each side of the border, is followed by a very heavily militarised zone.
 Approximately a million soldiers are said to be stationed on either side.
 On constant alert.

 In 2019 I visited the Korean DMZ first from the northern side, and then about a week later from the south.
 It is not possible to cross the border at any point, and visits are only allowed on organised tours.
 Actually, any visit to North Korea will have to be arranged and guided by one of the state agencies.

 The road trip from Pyongyang is described in another article.
 In addition, there is an introductory article about my visit to North Korea (The Democratic People’s Republic of Korea).
 Here is first an introduction to the stops on the northern side of the border, and then stops on a visit from the south.

 “National reunification is patriotism, and national division is treachery to the nation” (Kim Jong Un Aphorisms vol. 1)

 Entrance to Demilitarised Zone

 After leaving Pyongyang and the huge Reunification Monument we drove on a wide and poorly maintained motorway on our way south past rice paddies and maize fields.
 We had to make a stop at the entrance to the Demilitarised Zone.
 I suppose my guides did some formalities with the military here, but I merely walked through a souvenir shop together with busloads of Chinese tourists.
 In an adjacent room an officer explained on a map the layout of the area ahead of us.

-We boarded our buses again and drove into the DMZ on a narrow road lined with anti-tank obstacles.
+We boarded our buses again and drove into the Korean DMZ on a narrow road lined with anti-tank obstacles.